Sensei-Node/sensei-stake/scripts/ssv-scripts/README.md

 1. This is all run using SenseiStake hardhat project.
 So the environment variables and files need to run this project are the first requirement
 2. The keystore of the validator public key you want to register into the network needs to be placed somewhere inside a directory called keystores (on the root directory of the project).
 The file name should be properly formatted (IE. `keystore-m_12381_3600_*.json`)
-3. Dependencies for SSV network includes: `operators.json` file (the one included into the project could be used if desired) and the token and network smart contract ABIs.
+3. Dependencies for SSV network includes: `operators.json` file (the one included into the project could be used if desired) plus the token and network smart contract ABIs.
 4. Finally for the discord bot to work, the bot secret needs to be included into an ENV variable called `DISCORD_BOT`

 In order to execute the bot you need to run: `npx hardhat run --network goerli ./scripts/ssv-scripts/discord-bot.js`.